 The Ticova Ergonomic Office Chair consistently outperformed its price tag during our pressure-mapping tests.
 It features a fully adjustable headrest, 3D armrests, and a highly customizable lumbar support system that allows you to change both the height and depth of the lower back pad.
 Finding this level of adjustability under $200 is rare.
 The seat cushion uses high-density shaping foam with a W-shaped design that disperses thigh pressure evenly.
 During our 40-hour testing week, the mesh backrest maintained excellent tension without stretching out, keeping our reviewers cool and adequately supported.
 It fits most users between 5’3″ and 6’1″ comfortably, supporting up to 280 pounds.

-The standout pro is the spring-loaded lumbar mechanism, which aggressively supports the natural lordotic curve.
-The main drawback is the plastic armrest caps, which feel hard and slightly hollow under heavy elbow pressure.
+The spring-loaded lumbar mechanism aggressively supports the natural lordotic curve.
+However, the plastic armrest caps feel hard and slightly hollow under heavy elbow pressure.
 Assembly takes roughly 25 minutes.
 If you need maximum ergonomic customization on a strict budget, the Ticova delivers the most robust feature set we tested in this bracket.

 2. SIHOO M18 Ergonomic Office Chair